9 Simple Ways to Combat Stress at Work

 However, too much stress can be really bad for you.
 People suffering from chronic stress often find that it transfers to various areas of their lives; stress eating can lead to weight gain, whilst other people simply don’t eat enough when they’re stressed out, leading to unhealthy weight loss.
 Other symptoms of severe stress can include weight loss, skin problems, and issues with sleep – all of which culminate in an unhappy, unhealthy life.

-Thankfully, there are many simple things that you can do to get back in control of your stress at work and prevent it from developing into full-blown anxiety or causing any other nasty symptoms.
+Thankfully, there are many life hacks and tips that you can do to get back in control of your stress at work and prevent it from developing into full-blown anxiety or causing any other nasty symptoms.
 We’ve listed some simple ways to deal with stress and regain your calm at work.

 Tip #1.
 Take a Breath